MediaWind/react_kiosk_engine/docs/customAction.md

 This is a detailed documentation about the custom action of a flow.

-If you don't know what a flow is, start by reading the `jsonFormat.md` documentation.
+If you don't know what a flow is, start by reading the [json format documentation](jsonFormat.md).

 ## Table of contents